MimiOnuoha/Impossible-Maps/README.md

 **WEEK TWO**  (Jan 30):  The Perils of Web Mapping
 *Slippy web maps, the differences between Leaflet and Mapbox and vector vs raster tiles.
 What is geodata, how do we create it and add it to our maps?*

+ASSIGNMENT:

+- Read:

+  - "[Sorry, We Have No Imagery Here](https://www.atlasobscura.com/articles/investigating-censored-spots-on-google-earth)", Meg Van Huygen **OR** ["Trap Streets"](http://www.cabinetmagazine.org/issues/47/bridle.php), James Bridle
+  - The first chapter of James Scott's [Seeing Like A State](https://libcom.org/files/Seeing%20Like%20a%20State%20-%20James%20C.%20Scott.pdf)  (pages 11- 52)
+  - Just like last week, post at least  200 words on your thoughts about the readings, the map, or anything related to what we talked about in class.

+- Beginning with one of the maps in the week2 folder, create a web map using map boxgl.js!
+You should include data in the form of points, circles, or markers on top of the basemap (and are welcome to include more than that).
+Map whatever you like: you can work from one of the existing maps (such as the earthquake map), remake your map from last week, or create your own dataset (using [geojson.io](http://geojson.io) or any other tool.)
+Get the map online and update the assignment wiki with it.

+  *[A quick note: You've got a lot of work this week, but remember: this isn't a class, it's an independent study.
+You are welcome to lean into the parts that feel most interesting, useful, or challenging.
+If you find yourself more excited by making a web map, do this and skim the readings; if the readings draw you in more, focus on them and spend less time on the map; if you want to experiment with tiles or finding data, shift the assignment in this way.
+This is the beauty of independent studies!]*

 **WEEK THREE** (Feb 6): Thinking Poetically about Mapping *In light of our partnership with the ISG and community groups, we consider poetic approaches to mapping and space.*